Course Number & Title: ASTR 513 Statistical and Computational Methods in Astrophysics

 Although not required, students will be encouraged to install popular

-development tools such as git
+development tools such as git, python, and JupyterLab to their

 computers.